|

 says of his made-for-HBO feature.
 "It's more like a song about it."

-Van Sant, best known for Drugstore Cowboy and Good Will Hunting, recently
+Van Sant, is best known for Drugstore Cowboy and Good Will Hunting, and for

 Although Van Sant's film before Elephant was a slice of existential deep-dish called

-Gerry, Van Sant says he is not necessarily leaving mainstream film-making.
+Gerry, Van Sant says that with the Elephant film he is not necessarily leaving mainstream film-making.

 "It might be just a departure from a conventional storytelling," he says.
 "I don't